bqpd/2a-graphs/README.md

 notes
 ------
-there's the potential for extending it to search by people (in particular tracks, who are taking a particular course, etc.)
+there's the potential for extending it to search by people (in particular tracks, who are taking a particular course, etc.) for the tracks, it's currently sorta misleading as to what it's representing.
+I'm saying who belong to a given track, while those lokoing for classes are more interested in the above.
+Hmm.